Get

 When Do Siamese Kittens Get Their Color?

-All Siamese are born with a white color because they’ve just spent 9 weeks in a warm womb.
+All Siamese are born with a white or cream-colored coat because they’ve just spent 9 weeks in a warm womb.
 You should see your kitten’s white color gradually begin to change when they’re about a week old.
 You’ll also start to notice dark points on certain areas of their fur at this time because their body temperature starts to drop, enabling color changes to occur.
 This is when you’ll begin to see color points on the cat’s legs, face, tail, and ears.

 What Are the Siamese Point Colors?